All Episodes

 Our budget's half of New York's budget.

-We have the smallest government per capita uh in the country, and yet our roads are better than New York, our services are better, and our education's better.
+And yet, our roads are better than New York, our services are better, and our education is better.

-So it just shows you so much of what these blue states tax and spend on are not things uh that ultimately are making a difference.
+So it just shows you so much of what these blue states tax and spend on are not things that ultimately are making a difference.

-For example, the FBI statistic that that twice the violent crime in California than in Florida, and and I know that it kind of ducked and dodged and and bobbed and weaved around a lot of the facts, but you can't dispute them.
+And I know that he kind of ducked and dodged and bobbed and weaved around a lot of the facts, but you can't dispute them.

-Uh and speaking of which infrastructure, I can speak from experience, the infrastructure in Florida is infinitely better than New York.
+The infrastructure in Florida is infinitely better than New York.

 They can learn a lot from Florida, considering you have more population.